iMissile/Self.Writing/Analysts/MonitoringConception.md

 - [NetMotion Wireless](http://www.netmotionwireless.com/)
 - [Nexthink](http://www.nexthink.com/why-nexthink-is-unique/) is the innovator of End-user IT Analytics for security, ITSM and workplace transformation.
 Nexthink maps all the IT services, how they are being consumed, and how the IT infrastructure is operating, from the only perspective that matters most, the end-users (workers).
 Nexthink provides essential visibility and insight into IT operations and security for IT Governance.
 - [Sumo Logic](http://www.sumologic.com/) is a Scalable, Service-Based Log Management.
-- [ThousandEyes](https://www.thousandeyes.com/) Monitors Complex, Distributed Networks
+- [ThousandEyes](https://www.thousandeyes.com/) Monitors Complex, Distributed Networks.
 Enterprise IT, online operations and network security teams use ThousandEyes to diagnose and instrument their internal and external networks in order to improve application performance and reduce service interruptions.

 ## Cool Vendors in Application Performance Monitoring, 2013